-Quoted securities - current bid price
+- Quoted securities current bid price

-Unquoted securities - professional estimate
+- Unquoted securities professional estimate

-Unitised securities - current bid price
+- Unitised securities current bid price

-Property - market value
+- Property market value

-The change in the net pensions liability is analysed into seven components:
+The change in the net pensions liability is analysed into the following components:

+Service cost comprising:

-- Current service cost the increase in liabilities as a result of years service earned in year - allocated in the surplus or deficit in provision of services to the service for which the employee worked - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years' service earned in earlier years - debited to the surplus or deficit on provision of services as part of non-distributed costs - Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to the surplus or deficit on provision of services within financing and investment income and expenditure - Expected return on assets the annual investment return on the fund assets attributable to the council, based on an average of the expected long term return - credited to the surplus or deficit on provision of services within financing and investment income and expenditure - Gains/losses on settlements and curtailments the result of actions to relieve the council of liabilities or events that reduce the expected future service or accrual of benefits of employees - debited to the surplus or deficit on provision of services as part of non distributed costs - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - debited to other comprehensive income and expenditure - Contributions paid to the West Midlands Metropolitan Authorities Pension Fund cash paid as employers contributions to the pension fund
+- Current service cost the increase in liabilities as a result of years of service earned this year - allocated in the comprehensive income and expenditure statement to the services for which the employees worked - Past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the comprehensive income and expenditure statement as part of non distributed costs - Net interest on the net defined benefit liability, i.e. net interest expense for the authority - the change during the period in the net defined benefit liability that arises from the passage of time charged to the financing and investment income and expenditure line of the comprehensive income and expenditure statement.
+Calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability at the beginning of the period taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments.

+Re-measurements comprising:

+- The return on plan assets excluding amounts included in net interest on the net defined benefit liability - charged to the pensions reserve as other comprehensive income and expenditure - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the pensions reserve as other comprehensive income and expenditure

+Contributions paid to the West Midlands Metropolitan Authorities Pension Fund - cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.

-Statutory provisions limit the council to raising council tax to cover the amounts payable by the council to the pension fund in the year.
-In the movement in reserves statement there are appropriations to and from the pensions reserve to remove notional debits for the cash paid to the pension fund and any amounts payable to the fund but unpaid at the year end.
+In relation to retirement benefits, statutory provisions require the general fund balance to be charged with the amount payable by the council to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
+In the movement in reserves statement, this means that there are transfers to and from the pensions reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
+The negative balance that arises on the pensions reserve thereby measures the beneficial impact to the general fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.